Genivia/RE-flex/doc/index.md

 #### `−−bison`

-This option generates a scanner that works with Bison parsers, by defining global (non-MT-safe and non-reentrant) "yy" variables and functions.
+This option generates a scanner that works with Bison parsers, by defining global (i.e. non-thread-safe and non-reentrant) "yy" variables and functions.
 See
 \ref reflex-bison for more details.
 Use option `−−noyywrap` to remove the dependency on the global `yywrap()` function.
 Use option `−−bison-locations` to support the Bison <i>`%%locations`</i> feature.

 #### `−−bison-bridge`

-This option generates a scanner that works with Bison pure (MT-safe and reentrant) parsers using a Bison bridge for one ore more scanner objects.
+This option generates a scanner that works with Bison pure (reentrant thead-safe) parsers using a Bison bridge for one ore more scanner objects.
 Combine this option with `−−bison-locations` to support the Bison
 <i>`%%locations`</i> feature.
-See \ref reflex-bison-bridge for more
+See \ref reflex-bison-bridge for more details.
-details.

 #### `−−bison-cc`

 This option generates a scanner that works with Bison 3.0
-<i>`%%skeleton "lalr1.cc"`</i> C++ parsers that are MT-safe.
+<i>`%%skeleton "lalr1.cc"`</i> C++ parsers that are thread-safe.
 Combine this
 option with `−−bison-locations` to support the Bison <i>`%%locations`</i>
 grammar.
 See \ref reflex-bison-cc for more details.